hyperjumptech/monika/docs/src/pages/guides/status-notification.md

 To schedule the status notification we use standard cron syntax.
 You can tryout your configuration on [crontab.guru](https://crontab.guru/).

-In addition to he standard 5 cront syntax, Monika supports an optional seconds field.
+In addition to the standard 5 cron syntax, Monika supports an optional `seconds` field.
+So if you wrote 6 cron syntax, please be advised that the status notification could be sent so frequent.

 ```bash
  ┌────────────── second (optional)